FrostFlow13/denovo_assembly_pipeline/README.md

 # Install Mamba in base environment
 conda install -n base mamba=2.1.0
 ```
-_NOTE - Mamba 2.1.0 is currently disabled in nextflow.config, as it also appears to have compatibility issues with Nextflow.
+_NOTE - Mamba v2.1.0 is currently disabled in nextflow.config, as it also appears to have compatibility issues with Nextflow.
 However, for non-Nextflow environments or installs, Mamba should still be able to used!_

 ### Setup - Nextflow and Java

-For both Nextflow and Java, installation was performed exactly as written in the [Nextflow installation instructions](https://nextflow.io/docs/stable/install.html), including adding the directory to ~/.bashrc.
+For both Nextflow (v24.10.5) and Java (v17.0.10), installation was performed exactly as written in the [Nextflow installation instructions](https://nextflow.io/docs/stable/install.html), including adding the directory to ~/.bashrc.

 ```bash
 # Install SDKMan in the current directory (ideally the $HOME directory)